KaiReidCasey/tiny_games/README.md

   - Hit the Enter key

 ### Rules
-- You can guess any letter of the English alphabet
+- You can guess any letter of the English alphabet or any digit 0 through 9
-- The capitalization of the letter does not matter (`A` and `a` count as the same)
+- The capitalization of letters does not matter (`A` and `a` count as the same)
 - You have 6 incorrect guesses before you lose